melanovis/fractal-basher/README.md

 If anyone can recommend a better fractal to use, or a better optimisation strategy for navigating chaotic fractal behaviour, please feel free to reach out.

 ![](images/screen.jpg)

+No LLM-derived code is used in this work.